-Examples of FHPAP street outreach may include responding to requests from police or other referral sources to connect with a household living outside or in their car, visiting known locations where homeless people may live, such as vacant structures or encampments, or connecting with households at youth drop-in sites, free meal sites, food shelves, etc.
+Examples of FHPAP Street Outreach may include responding to requests from police or other referral sources to connect with a household living outside or in their car, visiting known locations where homeless people may live, such as vacant structures or encampments, or connecting with households at youth drop-in sites, free meal sites, food shelves, etc.

-Activity Street Outreach Description of Model Emergency services and engagement intended to link households who are homeless or at imminent risk of homelessness with available shelter, housing, and/or supportive services.
-Household Eligibility People experiencing homelessness and are not connected to the homeless response system.
-This can include doubled up households.
-Service Set Assistance Set Program Strategies Safety provisions Assessment and referrals to other programs and services On-site medical screening and assessment Population specific information/services, such as: Vets: MACV (Minnesota Assistance Council for Veterans) Domestic Violence/Sexual Violence/Trafficking Youth Basic needs (food, clothing, blankets) Transportation assistance such as a gas card or bus tokens
+Activity Street Outreach Description of Model Emergency services and engagement intended to link households with available shelter, housing, and/or supportive services.
+Household Target People experiencing homelessness and not connected to the homeless response system.
+This may include doubled up households.
+Program Strategies: Service Set Assessment and referrals to other programs and services On-site medical screening and assessment Population specific information/services, such as: Vets: MACV (Minnesota Assistance Council for Veterans) Domestic Violence/Sexual Violence/Trafficking Youth Program Strategies: Assistance Set Basic needs (food, clothing, work boots, phone minutes, safety items, etc.)1 Transportation assistance such as gas cards or bus tokens1